XChenscottlogic/AI-Testing-Experiment/Mabl/README.md

 - Supported for browser, mobile, and API tests; not supported for performance or crawler plan failures.
 ![Auto Test Failure Analysis](https://github.com/XChenscottlogic/AI-Testing-Experiment/blob/Xin-branch/Mabl/Screenshot%20Analyse%20Test%20Failure.png)

 #### 🔹 AI-Based Reporting & Test Impact Analysis
 - Identifies which areas of an application are most affected by recent changes.
 - Generates human-readable reports and failure insights.
 - Enables intelligent regression testing and prioritisation.

+#### 🔹 JavaScript snippets
+- Generate one-time or reusable JavaScript snippets to handle advanced or app-specific scenarios.

+#### 🔹 Auto Healing
+- Auto-heal helps mabl adapt to the changes so your browser tests keep on working through these inevitable changes.
+Advanced auto-heal uses generative AI to identify semantic similarities with new text and meaningful attribute values to find a good match.

 ---